bigheadG/mmWave/HAM/python/README.md

 	HAM_ex0.py is a basic example for reading data from Batman EVK HAM_ex1_Thread.py is an example of using thread to read data from Batman EVK HAM_ex2_intr18.py is an example of using GPIO Pin18 rise-edge to trigger function to read data from Batman EVK
+	HAM_ex3_rangeProfile.py ia an example for plot range profile data

 If Run demo program can not find any Raw data output:
       Please set UART to R/W mode: